eformsignen/eformsignen.github.io/help/chapter4.rst

 Toggle
 --------------------

-This component is used for indicating a specific status such as ON/OFF.
-If you use this component, then the input value is switched according to a defined order whenever the component is clicked.
+This field is used for indicating a specific status such as ON/OFF.
+If you use this field, then the input value is switched according to a defined order whenever the field is clicked.

-You can change the status to Good or Bad by clicking the components as follows:
+You can change the status to Good or Bad by clicking the fields as follows:

 |image9|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/toggle-component-properties_web.png
-   :alt: Toggle Component Properties
+   :alt: Toggle Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Toggle component.
-For example, the ID of the component for the first inspection item can be named ‘APT inspection 1’.
+Enters the ID of the Toggle field.
+For example, the ID of the field for the first inspection item can be named ‘APT inspection 1’.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Items**

-Enters the list of items that will be toggled whenever the Toggle component is clicked.
+Enters the list of items that will be toggled whenever the Toggle field is clicked.
 You can separate the items by pressing Enter.

 **④ Default item**